-The Covenant with Abraham is the start of a new nation, the nation chosen by God for Him to reveal Himself to the world.
+The Covenant with Abraham (Genesis 17:1-21) This is the start of a new nation; a nation chosen by God to reveal Himself to the world.
 With Abraham we saw a peculiar people, the carriers of God’s blessings to the world.
-Israel is the center of the world!
-The faithfulness of God is seen clearly through the unfaithfulness of his own people; nevertheless Israel will shine like never before.
-Israel will overcome, Israel will turn to God and the names of the 12 tribes will be displayed when the New Jerusalem come down from the heavens.

-The Covenant with Moses gave us the law, the heart of God in written words, the only acceptable way of the Lord and His holy standards.
+The Covenant with Moses (Exodus:3-6) Through Moses God gave us the law, the heart of God in written words, the only acceptable way of the Lord and His holy standards.
 With Moses we saw the will of God for His people, His precious holiness and His righteous ways.

-The Covenant with David was the promise that God’s Kingdom is to be established forever.
-Out of the seed of David came the King of kings and the Lord of lords in the flesh…our Lord Jesus Christ.
-With David we saw that the Tabernacle was no longer closed with walls, but it was meant for everyone to see as a prophetic announcement that God ‘s will is for everyone to be saved.
+The Covenant with David (2 Samuel 7:8-17) This is the promise that God’s Kingdom is to be established forever.
+Out of the seed of David came the King of kings and the Lord of lords in the flesh… our Lord and Savior Jesus Christ.

-The New Covenant gave us a better covenant and the promise that God will indeed write the laws that He gave to Moses in the hearts of those that embrace His son.
+The New Covenant (Jeremiah 31:1-37 / Isaiah 40:1-11) Here God gave us a better covenant and the promise that God will indeed write the laws that He gave to Moses in the hearts of those that embrace His son.
 The New Covenant is filled with grace and with truth through Jesus Christ.
 The New Covenant is indeed the last covenant sealed not with the blood of animals, but with the blood of our Eternal King.
 Jesus shed His blood, died a horrible death on the cross in Calvary, but on the third day he roused again.
-Today, if we repent of our sins and call Him into our hearts He will save us.
-This is God’s love story for us!

 An independent thinker with a profound call to see the orthodoxy of the church and passion for Christ manifesting together.
 Angel was born in Brooklyn, New York in April of 1968, he was raised on the beautiful island of Puerto Rico where he earned his B.S. degree in Sociology with a minor in Education from the Inter American University in San Germán in 1991.
 That same year he moved to Jacksonville, Florida.
 After working construction jobs for a year and learning the English language, his first job working with foster-care children in the capacity of youth care worker was with Jacksonville Youth Sanctuary in September of 1992.
 With JYS he was promoted several times as group home supervisor, legal caseworker, and program director.